-A group of determined and public-spirited neighbors joined in an effort to preserve the wooded acre at the corner of St. Georges and Llanfair Rds, negotiating a 10 year lease of the woods with owner/developer Ben Gross.
-During the 10 year lease, the woods will remain and no building may take place on the lot.
+A group of determined and public-spirited neighbors joined in an effort to preserve the wooded acre at the corner of St. Georges and Llanfair Roads, negotiating a 10 year lease of the woods with owner/developer Ben Gross.
+During the 10 year lease, the woods will remain and no building may take place.
 A non-profit entity has been formed to serve as lessee.
 The founding participants of “Friends of Singing Woods Preserve” are Bob Borghese, Richard Douglass, Val Hiscock, Raymond Lesser, Bonnie Perry, Hugh Reynolds, Joe Sensenbrenner, Jenette Wheeler, and Alex Wood.
 Other neighbors have also contributed to the project.
-Everyone is welcome (and soon to be invited!) to participate in preserving the woods.
+Everyone is welcome to participate in preserving the woods.

 The 10-year lease of Singing Woods Preserve gives our neighborhood the opportunity to work toward a permanent conservation solution for this important streetscape of suburban forest.
-Historically named “Singing Wood” as shown on the historic map above, the 205 Llanfair property is bordered by a tributary stream to Mill Creek and provides an extraordinary viewshed for North Ardmore.
-It serves as a home to wildlife and a visual oasis for passers-by.
+Historically named “Singing Wood,” the property is bordered by a tributary stream to Mill Creek and provides an extraordinary viewshed for North Ardmore.
+It is environmentally sensitive and serves as a home to wildlife and a visual oasis for passers-by.
 We leave the noise and chaos of Montgomery Avenue and Suburban Square behind and breathe a sigh of relief when we reach these tranquil woods.

-During the ten-year lease, neighbors will work to remove invasive plants, fallen trees and debris, and to add native plantings and trees in an effort to restore this beautiful woodland to its original glory.
-Clean-up activities will begin soon.
+During the ten-year lease, we will work to remove invasive plants and add native plants, shrubs and trees in an effort to restore the health of this beautiful woodland.
 The Friends of Singing Woods Preserve will be in touch soon with more information about the plans and how you can join in.
 In the meantime, we invite your input and support.